tomohulk/WinSCP/README.md

 # Use that session to create a new Directory and then upload a file to it.
-New-WinSCPItem -WinSCPSession $session -Path './remoteDirectory' -ItemType Directory Send-WinSCPItem -WinSCPSession $session -LocalPath "C:\localDirectory\localFile.txt" -RemotePath "/remoteDirectory/"
+New-WinSCPItem -WinSCPSession $session -Path './remoteDirectory' -ItemType Directory Send-WinSCPItem -WinSCPSession $session -Path "C:\localDirectory\localFile.txt" -Destination "/remoteDirectory/"

 # Close the session object.
 Remove-WinSCPSession -WinSCPSession $session